 Shawn Achor’s 6 Daily Happiness Exercises

 According to an interview with Achor in Forbes, “Happiness is not the belief that everything is great, happiness is the belief that change is possible.
-In Before Happiness I define happiness as ‘the joy one feels striving for one’s potential.’
-Small mental victories, especially in a rough economy, led us to a cascade of success based on positive changes.”
+In Before Happiness, Achor defines happiness as “the joy one feels striving for one’s potential.”
+Small mental victories, especially during rough times, are a matter of choice.

 Achor explores a different way of thinking and creating happiness.
 Instead of thinking that success or accomplishment creates happiness, he posits that happiness drives performance.
 If we exercise our mind, that makes us more positive.
 Turns out, a positive mindset makes us happier and more successful.